A Fatou theorem for $F$-harmonic functions: Gibbs kernel and -harmonic functions

 The Gibbs kernel is normalized in the sense of \cite{L}.
 Ledrappier used in \cite{L} a Patterson-Sullivan argument (using the Poincar{\'e} series seen in the proof of Lemma \ref{dynamicalingredient}) in order to describe Gibbs states for the geodesic flow of a closed manifold with negative curvature (see also \cite{K} for the relation between invariant measures for the geodesic flows and measures on the boundary).

-\begin{theorem} Let $M$ be a closed Riemannian manifold with negative sectional curvature, whose universal Riemannian cover is denoted by $N$.
-Then, there exists a unique (up to a multiplicative constant) family $(\nu^F_z)_{z\in N}$ of finite measures on $N(\infty)$ satisfying the following properties: \begin{enumerate} \item they are all in the same measure class, which charges every nonempty open set, and does not have any atom; \item the equivariance property $\gamma_{\ast}\nu^F_z=\nu^F_{\gamma z}$ for $\gamma\in\pi_1(M)$ and $z\in N$; \item the cocycle property:
+\begin{theorem}[Ledrappier] Let $M$ be a closed Riemannian manifold with negative sectional curvature, whose universal Riemannian cover is denoted by $N$.
+Then, there exists a unique (up to a multiplicative constant) family $(\nu^F_z)_{z\in N}$ of finite measures on $N(\infty)$ satisfying the following properties: \begin{enumerate} \item they are all in the same measure class; \item the equivariance property $\gamma_{\ast}\nu^F_z=\nu^F_{\gamma z}$ for $\gamma\in\pi_1(M)$ and $z\in N$; \item the cocycle property:

 \end{enumerate} \end{theorem}